-Your small intestine absorbs them and stores them in the fatty tissue and the liver.
+Your small intestine absorbs them in small amounts and stores them in the fatty tissue and the liver.

 However, without it, your body cannot produce prothrombin.
-This is a clotting factor that is necessary for blood clotting and bone metabolism in your body.
+This is a clotting factor that is necessary for blood clotting and bone metabolism or bone mineral density in your body.

 According to studies, most people are not at risk of vitamin K deficiency, however, it is most likely to affect newborns.

 Normally, newborns receive an injection of this vitamin to protect them from bleeding in the skull, which is often fatal.

 According to doctors, the recommended dosage or adequate intake, AI of vitamin K in both food and other sources is as follows, however, most of the time, you get enough amount of vitamin in your diet.